Skip to main content

 Frequently Asked Questions

-GrantPipe records outcomes tied to the grant that funded them for reporting purposes.
-Programs with deep case management needs often keep their client-level tool for case records and sync outcome totals to GrantPipe for reporting.
+Not always.
+GrantPipe records outcomes and ties them to the grant that paid for them, which is what you need for reporting.
+Programs that do deep client case work often keep their case tool for client records and send the outcome totals into GrantPipe for the funder report.